Chopped Cheese Sandwich

 3 slices white cheddar cheese

 6 ounces ground beef

 Ketchup, mustard, mayo, or other condiments of your choice

 Pour oil into a large skillet and place over medium heat.

 Add into the skillet the ground beef and cook for 5 minutes, being sure to spread it out in a single layer throughout the pan.

 Add the cheese in on top of the ground beef and let it steam together for about a minute.
 Remove from heat and place onto a cutting board.

-Using a kitchen knife (or for added authenticity, a spackling knife/blade), chop the beef and cheese together.
+Using a kitchen knife (or, for added authenticity, a spackling blade), chop the beef and cheese together.

-Add the cheesy beef mixture into a hero roll.
+Add the cheesy beef mixture into the hero roll.
 Top with your favorite condiments and the lettuce.

 Immediately wrap it in foil and serve.
-(It’s a wonderful present, believe us).
+(It makes a wonderful present, believe us.)